UTI symptoms in men: main causes & remedies

 Yes.
 Unlike some mild UTIs in women, men's UTIs generally require antibiotic treatment.How long does it typically take for a UTI to resolve in men?

 With appropriate antibiotics, most infections clear up in 7 to 10 days.
 Without treatment, they can persist and result in complications.Need time off to recover?
-Get your medical certificate online within 15 minutes.
+Request an online medical certificate with Hola.

 - Cough